 Discover how to get in to jobs in health and social care in Birmingham and Solihull.

-The ‘I Can’ programme has been designed to help unemployed and young people from economically disadvantaged areas across Birmingham and Solihull into entry-level jobs in health and social care.
+The ‘I Can’ programme has been designed to help unemployed and young people from Birmingham and Solihull into entry-level jobs in health and social care.

 So, what do we offer?
-Our commitment is to support you every step of the way in to a role in health or care.
-We’ve developed a training programme, taking place over a number of weeks and designed to help you learn more about the opportunities available and find the one for you.
+Our commitment is to support you every step of the way into a role in health or care.
+We’ve developed a training programme, taking place over a number of weeks, designed to support everyone’s individual needs and to help you learn more about the opportunities available to find the one that is best for you.

-Please use the link below to register your interest in ‘I Can.’
+Please follow the link to register your interest in ‘I Can.’
 An advisor will contact you, and try to do this on one of the times you have selected, using the details you have provided.
-The call will help us to find out more about you, your skills an interests.
+The call will help us to find out more about you, your skills and interests.
 Please allow approximately 20 minutes for the call.

 We are offering you a fantastic opportunity to come and work in health and care, in one of many organisations in Birmingham and Solihull.
 Through the ‘I Can’ programme we will support you every step of the way.

 - undertake a training programme to learn more about the role you have expressed an interest in or understand what job opportunities there are to allow you to make a choice;

 - receive support when applying for jobs and learn much more about working for the NHS or in social care;

 - be supported to fill out your application form and have interview practice and preparation;

 - receive a guaranteed interview for some roles;